-- Proper fit- no sagging or baggy fit: worn at the waist. - No see through or spandex legging pants. - Pants that are too tight or allow for exposure of undergarments are not permitted. - Leggings, yoga pants, and other tight fitting, spandex or lycra-based pants must be worn with an acceptable top that covers the private areas of the body. - Leggings/tights may be worn only under shirts and dresses of appropriate length. - No Oversized or tight pants. - No holes in jeans in inappropriate areas (length rule); Pants or Jeans may only have holes at the knee or below.
-Pants or Jeans that have holes above the knee are not allowed, unless there is material beneath the holes - Sweat pants and warm-up suits will be allowed.
+- a.
+Proper fit- no sagging or baggy fit: worn at the waist.
+(No pajama bottoms) - b.
+No see through or spandex legging pants. - c.
+Pants that are too tight or allow for exposure of undergarments are not permitted. - d.
+Leggings, yoga pants, and other tight fitting, spandex or lycra based pants must be worn with an acceptable top that covers the private areas of the body. - e.
+Leggings/tights may be worn only under shirts and dresses of appropriate length so that the buttocks and private area are covered. - f.
+No holes in jeans in inappropriate areas (length rule); Pants or Jeans may only have holes at the knee or below.
+Pants or Jeans that have holes above the knee are not allowed, unless there is material beneath the holes - g.
+Sweat pants and warm-up suits will be allowed.